 Our fees and support with funding a place

-Most of our pupils receive funding from the Local Authority through an Education, Care and Health (EHC) Plan.
+Most of our pupils receive funding from the Local Authority through an Education, Health and Care (EHC) Plan.
 Some pupils attend on a private paying basis.
 We can offer advice and signposting on sources of funding and can support parents through the EHC Plan process.

 We offer full-time places and dual placements with other special or mainstream schools.
 We can discuss this option with you at the assessment.